 Picture Credit for the diving survey: http://www.wildlifeextra.com/go/news/galapagos-invasive.html#cr.

 Recordings of previous Marine Life Talks can be found on http://www.youtube.com/user/NOCSnews.

 The next Marine Life Talk at the National Oceanography Centre: 4 July 2013 – On Gaia: A Critical Investigation of the relationship between Life and Earth – Dr Toby Tyrrell

 Free admission – these talks are open to the public

-The Marine Life Talks are held on the first Thursday of the month at 7.30pm, please arrive at 7.15pm to be met in Reception.
+The Marine Life Talks are held on the first Thursday of the month at 7.30pm, please arrive at 7.15pm.

 Arrangements for wheelchairs must be made in advance.
 Unless it is possible to descend via the stairs in an emergency, access to upper floors cannot be permitted as lifts are automatically immobilised when the fire alarm is activated.

 The National Oceanography Centre is reached via Dock Gate 4 (between Southampton’s Town Quay and Ocean Village).